and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 Firebase Analytics tracks usage across the platform.
 Analytics events are attributed to their tenant to support per-tenant usage insights and platform health monitoring.

 **User consent toggle**
-A toggle on the login screen allows users to opt out of Crashlytics and Analytics collection.
+A toggle on the sign-in screen allows users to opt out of Crashlytics and Analytics collection.
 This setting persists across sessions.
 No diagnostic data is collected when the toggle is off.

 ### NFR-4 — Support Model